alexandrecuer/smartgrid/Themis/Install_on_stretch_from_scratch_with_scripts.md

 # Install Themis on raspbian stretch from scratch using the scripts

+## preparation

+On a workstation of any type

 burn a rasbian stretch lite image on the SD using Etcher

 open the file /boot/cmdline.txt and remove the init= part of the single and only line so that it becomes :